-The second method for determining $A \epsilon$ for a model is the standard model process or efficiency model.
+The second method for determining $A\epsilon$ for a model is the Standard Model process or efficiency model.
 In this method we select a simple physics model that produces the signature.
-The model is purely for the purpose of transmitting information about $A \epsilon$ so it does not have any connection to a model of new physics.
+The model is purely for the purpose of transmitting information about $A\epsilon$ so it does not have any connection to a model of new physics.
 Since it may be considered a calibration model, it does not have to be tuned and will not become dated.
-The interested model builder runs a Monte Carlo simulation of the new physics and places acceptance cuts on the output, determining A, the same as the first step in the object efficiencies method.
-This result is then multiplied by the value of ε which is taken to be the same as the value of ε which we report here for the standard model process.
+The interested model builder runs a Monte Carlo of the new physics and places acceptance cuts on the output, determining A, the same as the first step in the object efficiencies method.
+This result is then multiplied by the value of $\epsilon$ which is taken to be the same as the value of $\epsilon$ which we report here for the standard model process.

 We have adopted WW production as our efficiency model.
-One W is required to decay to ev and we replace the electron with a photon before the detector simulation.
-The second W is forced to decay to bu, so the combination yields the signature $\gamma b E_t$.
-Since some efficiencies may be dependent on the E_t of the objects in the event, we will vary the "W" mass to present this effect.
-A model builder would then choose the efficiency that most closely matches the mass scale of the new physics models.
+One W is required to decay to $e\nu$ and we replace the electron with a photon before the detector simulation.
+The second W is forced to decay to bu, so the combination yields the signature $\gamma b E_t$ .
+Since some efficiencies may be dependent on the $E_t$ of the objects in the event, we will vary the "W" mass to present this effect.
+A model-builder would then choose the efficiency that most closely matches the mass scale of the new physics models.

-The $A \epsilon$ for this model is found using the same methods as used for the models of supersymmetry.
-From the difference in the observed efficiencies in Monte Carlo and data $Z \rightarrow ee$ samples, we use a 14% uncertainty on the efficiency of the photon identification and isolation.
+The $A\epsilon$ for this model is found using the same methods as used for the models of supersymmetry.
+From the difference in the observed efficiencies in Monte Carlo and data $Z \rightarrow ee$ samples, we use a 14% uncertainty on the efficiency of the photon ID and isolation.
 We use 9% for the b-tagging efficiency uncertainty.
 The parton distribution function we use is CTEQ4L.
 Comparing this efficiency to those obtained with the MRSD0' and GRV-94LO parton distribution functions, we find a standard deviation of 5%.
-Turning off initial- and final-state radiation increases the efficiency by 2% and 23%, respectively, and we take half these numbers as the systematic uncertainty.
+Turning off initial- and final-state radiation increases the efficiency by 2% and 23% respectively and we take half these numbers as the systematic uncertainty.
 Varying the jet energy scale by 10% causes the efficiency to change by 6%.
-We use a 4% uncertainty for the luminosity.
+We use an 4% uncertainty for the luminosity.
 In quadrature, the total systematic is 22%.
 Table XVII summarizes the results.

-M_W 75 GeV 100 GeV 125 GeV 150 GeV 175 GeV
+$M_W$ $75~{ m GeV}$ $100 { m ~GeV}$ $125 {\rm GeV}$ $150 { m ~GeV}$ $175 {\rm GeV}$

-εA (%) 0.85 2.56 4.86 6.98 8.12
+$\epsilon A(\%)$ 0.85 2.56 4.86 6.98 8.12

-ε (%) 11.8 10.7 13.9 15.4 16.5
+$\epsilon$ (%) 11.8 10.7 13.9 15.4 16.5

 TABLE XVII.
-Summary of the efficiencies found for the values of the W mass used in the WW calibration model versus the value of the "W" mass.
+Summary of the efficiencies found for the values of W mass used in the WW calibration model versus the value of the "W" mass.

-In Sec.
-IX D we apply this method of calculating $A \epsilon$ to the supersymmetry models and compare to the results of the rigorously derived efficiency to test the accuracy of the results.
+In Section IX D we apply this method of calculating $A\epsilon$ to the supersymmetry models and compare to the results of the rigorously-derived efficiency to test the accuracy of the results.

-3. A public Monte Carlo program
+C. A Public Monte Carlo

 A Monte Carlo event generator followed by a detector simulation is the usual method for determining the efficiency of a model of new physics.
 However, there is usually considerable detailed knowledge required to run the simulation programs correctly so it is not practical to allow any interested person access to it.
 But if the simulation is greatly simplified while still approximating the full program, it could become usable for any worker in the field.
-The model-builder then only has to run this simple Monte Carlo program to determine $A \epsilon$.
+The modelbuilder then only has to run this simple Monte Carlo to determine $A\epsilon$ .